christianalfoni/impact/docs/03_Hello_World.md

 import { useSignal, createHook } from 'impact-app'

 /*
-  The hook runs once, which makes it an initialiser
+  The hook runs once
 */
 function Timer() {

   // Use signals to expose reactive state const count = useSignal(0)

-  // Define private variables
+  // No need for useRef or useState to initialize variables let interval: number let isRunning = true

-  let interval: number
+  // The hook is an initialiser, so it is safe to initialise logic in the body startInterval()

-  let isRunning = true
+  // The "useDispose" hook runs when the related HooksProvider unmounts, no worry

-  startInterval()
+  // about useEffect

-  // The "useDispose" hook runs when the related HooksProvider unmounts useDispose(stopInterval)
+  useDispose(stopInterval)

   function startInterval() {